aragon/taiko-contracts/TEST_TREE.md

 ├── When calling supportsInterface
 │   ├── It does not support the empty interface
 │   ├── It supports IERC165Upgradeable
-│   ├── It supports IPlugin
-│   ├── It supports IProposal
+│   ├── It supports Addresslist
-│   └── It supports IMultisig
+│   └── It supports ISignerList
 ├── When calling addSigners
 │   ├── When adding without the permission
 │   │   └── It should revert
-│   ├── Given passing more addresses than allowed
-│   │   └── It should revert
+│   ├── Given passing more addresses than supported on updateSettings │   │   └── It should revert
-│   ├── Given duplicate addresses
+│   ├── Given duplicate addresses on updateSettings
 │   │   └── It should revert
 │   ├── It should append the new addresses to the list │   └── It should emit the SignersAddedEvent